PenumalliGowriNandhini/Module-2/2A ITERATIVE STATEMENTS- PRINTING N NATURAL NUMBERS.md

 To create a print numbers range from M to N (including M and N values) divisible by 11 in reverse order.

 # ALGORITHM
-Start
+1.Start

-Read integer a from the user.
+2.Read integer a from the user.

-Read integer b from the user.
+3.Read integer b from the user.

-Loop from i = b down to a (inclusive):
+4.Loop from i = b down to a (inclusive):

-Use a for loop: for i in range(b, a - 1, -1)
+5.Use a for loop: for i in range(b, a - 1, -1)

-Check if the current number i is divisible by 11:
+6.Check if the current number i is divisible by 11:

-If i % 11 == 0, then:
+7.If i % 11 == 0, then:

-Print i
+8.Print i

-End
+9.End

 # PROGRAM
 ```
+# REGNO:-212222060175
+# Name:-Penumalli GowriNandini
 a=int(input())
 b=int(input())
 for i in range(b,a-1,-1):